OTT Streaming – What Every Broadcaster Must Know in 2024

 SproutVideo is equipped with powerful OTT broadcast technology.

-SproutVideo is an OTT video distribution platform that supports both live and on-demand video hosting.
+SproutVideo is an OTT video streaming distribution platform that supports both live and on-demand video hosting.
 This software is designed specifically for business and enterprise broadcasting since it is equipped with special tools for marketing.

 What’s nice about SproutVideo is that it offers a variety of plans in a wide range of price points.
 This makes it a great option for OTT broadcasters that are starting small and want room to grow.